 If you can't read this newsletter, please click here

+Thank you for your interest in BBRT.
 Welcome to the BBRT global newsletter, which is designed to keep you informed of developments in Beyond Budgeting and the BBRT.
-For further information visit our web site at www.bbrt.org.
+For further information visit our global web site at www.bbrt.org.

 BBRT is an independent international shared learning network for all organizations that seek to improve their performance management through sharing information, past successes and implementation experiences.
 Our purpose is to help organizations introduce a new management model for the innovation age.

 For more information, please visit www.bbrt.org, email Peter Bunce, or call +44 1590 679803, email Heather Bryce or call +1 214 239 0155

 BBRT, 1st Floor 745 Ampress Lane, Lymington, Hampshire SO41 8LW, UK

 Tel: +44 1590 679803 Fax: +44 870 705 8799 Email: firstname.lastname@example.org

 BBRT, 5310 Harvest Hill Road, Suite 211, Dallas, TX 75230, USA Tel: +1 214 239 0155